septentrio-gnss/septentrio_gnss_driver/README.md

     pose: false
     diagnostics: false
   ```
   In order to launch ROSaic, one must specify all `arg` fields of the `rover.launch` file which have no associated default values, i.e. for now only the `param_file_name` field.
-Hence, the launch command thus reads `roslaunch septentrio_gnss_driver rover.launch param_file_name:=rover`.
+Hence, the launch command reads `roslaunch septentrio_gnss_driver rover.launch param_file_name:=rover`.

 </details>